-There are approximately 1,437 total roadway lane miles throughout Solano County with almost 250 lane miles of existing designated bicycle facilities.
-Currently, there are 68 miles of shared-use paths, 137 miles of bike lanes, and 26 miles of bike routes (Figure 14).
+There are approximately 1,437 total roadway lane miles throughout Solano County, with almost 250 lane miles of existing designated bicycle facilities.
+Currently, there are 68 miles of shared-use paths, 137 miles of bicycle lanes, and 26 miles of bicycle routes (Figure 11).
 A great majority of roadways in the county (84 percent) do not have any designated bicycle facilities.
-Many of the roads with bicycle facilities are in incorporated areas with denser bicycle networks (Figure 14).
-Limited bicycle network connectivity exists between incorporated areas, and where there is connectivity in these locations it is primarily only bike routes with simple signage.
-In general, the existing bike network serves destinations that are centrally located within the county's seven incorporated municipalities and regional recreational areas.
-However, there are several intercity bikeways, such as the Solano Bikeway and the Vaca-Dixon and Dixon-Davis bikeways.
+Many of the roads with bicycle facilities are in incorporated areas with denser bicycle networks (Figure 13).
+Limited bicycle network connectivity exists between incorporated areas, and where there is connectivity in these locations it is primarily only bicycle routes with simple signage.
+In general, the existing bicycle network serves destinations that are centrally located within the county's seven incorporated municipalities and regional recreational areas.
+However, there are several intercity bikeways, such as the Solano Bikeway and the Vaca-Dixon and Dixon-Davis bikeways, that serve rural communities as well.